Project PEOLC01

 Project activity

-An extensive literature search demonstrates persistent inequalities in hospice care provision: non-cancer patients, the oldest old, ethnic minorities and those living in rural or deprived areas are under-represented in hospice populations.
+An extensive literature search demonstrated persistent inequalities in hospice care provision: non-cancer patients, the oldest old, ethnic minorities and those living in rural or deprived areas are under-represented in hospice populations.
 The effect of gender and marital status is inconsistent.
 There is a limited literature concerning hospice service access for the LGBTQ+ community, homeless people and those living with HIV/AIDS, diabetes and cystic fibrosis.

 Barriers of prognostic uncertainty, institutional cultures, particular needs of certain groups and lack of public awareness of hospice services remain substantial challenges to the hospice movement in ensuring equitable access for all.